Transformer-Based Fault-Tolerant Control for Fixed-Wing UAVs Using Knowledge Distillation and In-Context Adaptation: Experiments

 During validation, multiple episodes are run in which the UAV's dynamics are changed from the nominal condition to the modifications defined for each failure scenario at a specified timestep.
 Set-point changes for ($h, \Psi, V_T$) also occur at specified timesteps.

 Experiments and training are conducted using JSBSim, a high-fidelity 6-DoF flight dynamics model.
 The UAV physics model used operates within flight conditions of $h \in [4000, 24000]$ ft and $V_T \in [260, 360]$ ft/s.
 Episodes have a maximum length of 1000 steps.
-Light-intensity wind gusts are enabled during validation, following a Gaussian distribution \textit{N(0, 2 ft/s)} for the north, east, and down gust components.
+To account for real-world uncertainties, we incorporate external perturbations and sensor noise during both training and testing.
+Wind gusts are applied following a Gaussian distribution \textit{N(0, 2 ft/s)}, introducing stochastic disturbances.
+Additionally, observation noise --modeled by a Gaussian distribution \textit{N(0, 0.02x)}-- is injected into sensor measurements to simulate real-world inaccuracies, ensuring the robustness of both the teacher and student models.
+These measures help bridge the simulation to real (sim-to-real) gap, improving generalization to real UAV conditions and paving the way for future real-world validation.